Participant Information Sheet

 We keep the following data:

-- Regular updates from your baby's healthcare record: This could include information from the NHS and other medical organisations.
+• Regular updates from your baby's healthcare record: This could include information from the NHS and other medical organisations such as medical test results or information about an illness.

 The antenatal and health data are collected from NHS England and other organisations listed at www.genomicsengland.co.uk/privacy-policy/.